top of page

 Finley proved to be the sort of owner that would make George Steinbrenner blush.
 He regularly, and often wrecklessly, involved himself in all aspects of the team's business, both off the field and on, to include calling managers in the dugout to dictate strategy.
 And, by at least 1963, he had eyes on moving the club to Oakland.
 For a variety of reasons, the actual move didn't occur until 1968, by which time Finley had so antagonized the city of Kansas City that the league had to promise the city an expansion franchise by 1969 to avoid legal action.

 In something of an irony, most of the players that would lead Oakland to 5 straight post-season appearances and 3 consecutive titles in the 1970s were already playing for the A's, at either the major or minor league level, when the team decamped for the Bay Area.
 The club's dominance in the early and mid-1970s was followed by a period of wretchedness, redeemed only by the club's out-of-nowhere play-off run in 1981 under Billy Martin.
 Finley was gone after 1980 and new ownership developed the club into a dominant team by the end of the decade - although they would lose 2 World Series in which they were heavily favored by a cumulative total of 8 games to 1.
-Since that time, despite some missteps, low revenue and a dismal facility, they have more often than not fielded a competitive club, thanks in large part to the Moneyball philosophy which developed under general manager Billy Beane, until they bottomed out in 2022, leading to a probable move to Las Vegas.
+Thereafter, despite some missteps, low revenue and a dismal facility, they have more often than not fielded a competitive club, thanks in large part to the Moneyball philosophy which developed under general manager Billy Beane, but one with little October success to show for itself.
+When it was finally, and predictably, announced in 2024 the club would be relocated to Las Vegas (via Sacramento) the franchise became the first in history to move 3 times.

 The main purpose of this page is to illustrate those players, managers and coaches who have been the most prominent in the franchise's history.
 Links below will take you to galleries highlighting each, by position.
 Generally, an individual is included if he spent at least 2 full seasons (consecutive or cumulative) as a starter, relief pitcher, closer or manager.
 For coaches, I've generally used 5 years of service as the bar.
 None of this is scientific, though, so there are exceptions.
 Where possible and practical, I used pictures of actual baseball cards because that it is the medium through which I, and I suppose many others, first discovered the game.
 Where necessary, I designed my own images.
 Images of actual baseball cards were obtained at the Card Cyber Museum, and for my own designs I used photos found at host of different sites, but none moreso than the wonderful forum at Out of the Park Developments.